-Downsizing can be daunting, especially if you are moving from a 30-year residence or the first home you ever purchased.
+Downsizing can be daunting, especially if you are moving from a 30-year residence.
 But downsizing can also be rewarding and comforting by only bringing the things you need into your home and life.
 With a big house, comes higher costs associated with maintaining all that space.

 Sure, you might not be able to entertain as many guests in a downsized space, but the lesson here is quality over quantity, and that you don’t need to feel cramped in a smaller space.
 By using the techniques above you can make your new but smaller space seem a lot bigger and more open.
 So don’t feel anxious, feel excited at the opportunity you have to reevaluate what matters and to maximize your overall sense of comfort and coziness.